There are many instances where chainsaws and bees are going to be working in the same vicinity.

 Generally speaking, chainsaws are perfectly fine to be used around bees.

-Whether this around a collection of hives or simply in an area with a lot of bees at work collecting pollen.
+Whether you are keeping backyard bees yourself or simply working in an area with a lot of bees at work collecting pollen.

 The sound, which is the most distinguishing feature of a chainsaw for us (and many other animals), doesn’t affect bees as they do not have ears.
 However, they do sense vibrations in the air and will be aware of a running chainsaw.

-Different chainsaws will sound different (and vibrate differently) as well.
+Different chainsaws will sound different (and vibrate differently) as well – especially if you’re comparing a gas chainsaw with a battery chainsaw.
 Some bees may not be bothered by a particular engine pitch, but another will aggravate them.

 Can I use a chainsaw around a hive?